sairaghav/Chess/README.md

 # Chess

-### Speech based chess with ability to cast to TV through Chromecast
+### Speech based chess with ability to cast to TV with Chromecast
 *Required modules (Python 3): pyaudio, pyttsx3, SpeechRecognition, pygame*

 - Speech-based input (Say 'A4' or 'B6' to denote the position of the piece)